 Each school may decide whether to apply for a federal grant that would require them to make one of four interventions before the start of the upcoming school year.

 Tony Smith, the Oakland district superintendent, said at Wednesday night's school board meeting that he had not made a decision about how to move forward.
 He noted that four of the five schools on the list were less than 4 years old, the product of similarly bold school reform efforts.
+The fifth school, Explore, will close at the end of the school year because of its poor test scores and low enrollment; it opened in 2004, also as part of an initiative to transform Oakland's public schools.

 "Again, we see a formula being applied to very complex questions," Smith said.
 "In fact, Oakland has led the way in some of this work, and these schools end up on the list."